dereckf/Tapster/README.md

 `firefox tapster.html`

+##To import the local database into MySQL:

+`mysql -u username -ppassword database_name < tap_dump.sql`
+(checklogin.php and checkreg.php assume that you are the root user and that there is no password set)

 That's it!
 It should make simple queries now - more functionality (such as a login) will be added later.
 Let me know if there are any issues.